JuliaPOMDP/POMDPs.jl/README.md

 - `index(pomdp::POMDP, state::State)` returns the index of the given state for a discrete POMDP
 - `initial_belief(pomdp::POMDP)` returns an example initial belief for the pomdp
 - `domain(space::AbstractSpace)` returns an iterator over a space
-- `value(policy::Policy, belief::Belief)` returns the expected value for the current belief given the policy
+- `value(policy::Policy, belief::Belief)` returns the utility value from policy p given the belief
-- `value(policy::Policy, state::State)` returns the expected value for the current state given the policy
+- `value(policy::Policy, state::State)` returns the utility value from policy p given the state
 - `convert_belief(updater::BeliefUpdater, b::Belief)` returns a belief that can be updated using `updater` that has a similar distribution to `b` (this conversion may be lossy)
 - `updater(p::Policy)` returns a default BeliefUpdater appropriate for a belief type that policy `p` can use